nejrariizviic/Designing-Corporate-Identity-and-Marketing-Materials---AL-NE-Natural-Cosmetics/README.md

 ### 📌 Project Overview

-Within this repository, you will find carefully crafted design materials that reflect the core values of AL'NE Natural Cosmetics—authenticity, sustainability, and sophistication.
-Each asset has been thoughtfully designed to maintain brand consistency across different platforms and media.
+Within this repository, you can find design ideas and materials that reflect the core values of AL'NE Natural Cosmetics – authenticity, sustainability, and sophistication.
+These materials are still in the conceptual phase and were created to represent the brand’s vision across various formats.
+Although they are not finalized, you can see how these designs might look in real-life settings, as shown in the mockups (located in the folder) and 3D model.